 Below are the lists of points, describe the key differences between HRM vs Personnel Management:

-With the help of the above definitions and explanations given by experts I wanted you to understand the concept of HR, HRM vs Personnel Management better.
-People feel and believe that HRM vs Personnel Management is the same just that they are two different words with one single explanation; however that not true.
-There is the difference between the two as HRM vs Personnel Management has two different explanations; in fact, HRM is an advanced form of Personnel Management.
+With the help of the above definitions and explanations given by experts, I wanted you to understand the concept of HR, HRM, vs Personnel Management better.
+People feel and believe that HRM vs Personnel Management is the same, just that they are two different words with one single explanation; however, that not true.
+There is a difference between the two as HRM vs Personnel Management has two different explanations; in fact, HRM is an advanced form of Personnel Management.
 Let’s see how HRM vs Personnel Management is different from each other.

-- Personnel management is a little old and a more traditional way of handling employees at a workplace; whereas HRM is a more modern and a more specific approach to managing human resources in an organization.
+- Personnel management is a little old and a more traditional way of handling employees at a workplace, whereas HRM is a more modern and more specific approach to managing human resources in an organization.

-- Both HRM vs Personnel Management assumptions also differ, personnel management assume that unlike other resources even HR is an input to achieve the desired output for the company; however as per HRM human resource is the most important and the most valuable resource to help you achieve the desired organizational goals.
+- Both HRM vs Personnel Management assumptions also differ; personnel management assumes that, unlike other resources, even HR is an input to achieve the desired output for the company; however, as per HRM, human resource is the most important and the most valuable resource to help you achieve the desired organizational goals.

-- In personnel management job distribution and allocation is done by dividing job amongst labor or amongst the employees; however, as per HRM the job is designed and distributed amongst groups and amongst teams as per their skills and expertise.
+- In personnel management, job distribution and allocation are done by dividing job amongst labor or amongst the employees; however, as per HRM, the job is designed and distributed amongst groups and amongst teams as per their skills and expertise.

-- The two terms have a huge gap in their understandings for example personnel management does not provide the employees with grate training and development opportunities, they restrict the employees to minimum training and development opportunities; whereas HRM believes in giving the employees the opportunity of growing and developing by giving them more and more training and development opportunities to help them and the organization grow and reach the organizational goals.
+- The two terms have a huge gap in their understandings; for example, personnel management does not provide the employees with great training and development opportunities; they restrict the employees to minimum training and development opportunities; whereas HRM believes in giving the employees the opportunity of growing and developing by giving them more and more training and development opportunities to help them and the organization grow and reach the organizational goals.

 - Personnel management draws a line between the top management and the other employees by giving them the authority of taking decisions alone under the set rules and regulations of the organization; however, HRM believes in taking decisions collectively after considering the employee participation, decentralization, authority and the competitive environment in the organization, etc.

-- The functions of personnel management are very routine; whereas the functions of HRM are very strategic as it is based on a number of strategies.
+- Personnel management functions are very routine, whereas the functions of HRM are very strategic as it is based on a number of strategies.

 - Personnel management focuses on dealing with the employees within the organization; however, HRM focuses on utilizing the HR of the organization in the best possible way.

-- HRM is a revised and a more advanced version of Personnel Management.
+- HRM is a revised and more advanced version of Personnel Management.

-- Personnel Management treats the employees like other resources that have no feelings and special skills to perform their jobs however in HRM employees are treated sensitively keeping their ego, their emotions and their feelings unharmed and intact.
+- Personnel Management treats the employees like other resources with no feelings and special skills to perform their jobs; however, in HRM, employees are treated sensitively, keeping their ego, emotions, and feelings unharmed and intact.

 There is a very fine line between the two HRM vs Personnel Management.
-The fine differences have been taken into consideration after putting a number of analyses to use and finally developing personnel management into HRM.
+After putting a number of analyses to use and finally developing personnel management into HRM, the fine differences have been taken into consideration.
 You may also look at the following articles to learn more –